oVirt/ovirt-site/source/node/plugins.html.md

 # Node plugins

-## Plugin Plan for oVirt Node (Fedora remix)
+## 3rd Party Plugins for oVirt Node (Fedora remix)

 This outlines a plan for adding 3rd party software to the released oVirt Node ISO images.
 While it may not make sense for the upstream project, where you could simply rebuild the image, it is important for the released products based on oVirt Node to allow extending functionality while still keeping it compatible.

 ### Goals

+*   Provide tools to allow 3rd parties (ISVs/IHVs) to develop plugins that can be injected into oVirt Node ISO images.
-*   Provide tools for easy rebuilding of the oVirt Node ISO image with added software.
+*   Provide tools to consumers of oVirt Node to allow them to inject one or more plugins into oVirt Node ISO images.
 *   Provide integrity checking and certification tools for the rebuilt ISO images.
 *   Provide guidelines for 3rd party plugin writers.